jac307/MediaArtTutorials/MEDIAART2B06/TechWalks/TW-W5.md

 Before pressing record, confirm:

-- ✅ All microphones are connected and powered
+- All microphones are connected and powered
-- ✅ Each recorder has **enough battery and storage**
+- Each recorder has **enough battery and storage**
-- ✅ Audio levels are checked on **every device**
+- Audio levels are checked on **every device**
-- ✅ Cameras are recording and framed correctly
+- Cameras are recording and framed correctly
-- ✅ Lights are stable and not overheating
+- Lights are stable and not overheating
-- ✅ Foley objects are prepared and reachable
+- Foley objects are prepared and reachable

-📌 A clean setup leads to clean sound.

 ________________________________________________________________________